c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

    Output of chunk_genpipes command

-**Step 2: Invoke monitor.sh script to monitor the submitted GenPipes jobs**
+**Step 2: Invoke submit_genpipes script to monitor the submitted GenPipes jobs**

 ::

-  monitor.sh job_chunks -n 800
+  submit_genpipes job_chunks -n 800

 .. note::

      In the command above, 800 refers to the total number of jobs that can be submitted simultaneously at a time to the scheduler.

-Figure below shows the output of the monitor.sh command:
+Figure below shows the output of the submit_genpipes command:

 .. figure:: /img/monitorsh_output.png
    :align: center